 Evaluation and Awarding

-Many agencies may choose to use what is known as a bid evaluation committee/panel to properly facilitate the process of analysing and scoring incoming offers in a fair and transparent way.
-After properly recording every step undertaken during solicitation process, and before bids are open, the evaluation committee/panel will join together to study the offers.
-An evaluation panel composition could be as simple as two people (requester and purchaser) performing and informal evaluation or be regulated formally and integrated by teams of different departments.
+Many agencies may choose to use what is known as a Bid Evaluation Committee/Panel to properly facilitate the process of analyzing and scoring incoming offers in a fair and transparent way.
+After properly recording every step undertaken during solicitation process, and before bids are open, the Evaluation Committee/Panel will join together to study the offers.
+The Evaluation Panel composition could be as simple as two people (requester and purchaser) performing and informal evaluation or be regulated formally and integrated by teams of different departments.
 No matter the value of the procurement or procedure followed, there should always be a set of people to respect the segregation of duties principle.
-In the case of the most restrictive procedures, it is common to form evaluation teams at the very beginning of the process, formalising the process by signing a “Declaration of Objectivity and Confidentially” and /or a “Disclosure of Conflict of Interest”.
+In the case of the most restrictive procedure, is common to form it at the very beginning of the process, officializing it by signing a “Declaration of Objectivity and Confidentially” and /or a “Disclosure of Conflict of Interest”.

-The offers should be evaluated using the criteria and specifications of previously communicated PRs/bid solicitations, or any other part of the process prior to receiving bids.
+The offers should be evaluated using the criteria and weight of each previously communicated.
 Common offer evaluation criteria might include:

 - Competitive prices.